OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 <a name="exercise3"></a>

-## Exercise 3: Sideload the Connector to Microsoft Teams
+## Exercise 3: Upload the Connector to Microsoft Teams

 To complete this part of the lab, the prerequisites for developing Apps for Microsoft Teams must be completed.
 The setup steps are detailed on the [Getting Started page](https://msdn.microsoft.com/en-us/microsoft-teams/setup).
 Pay special attention to the sections **Prepare your Office 365 tenant** and **Use Teams App Studio**.

-### Sideload app into Microsoft Teams
+### Upload app into Microsoft Teams

-Side loading a Microsoft Teams Connector requires a zip file containing a manifest that describes the connector along with related resources.
+Uploading a Microsoft Teams Connector requires a zip file containing a manifest that describes the connector along with related resources.

 1. From the connector setup page, select the **Download Manifest** button which will download the manifest.json file to your machine.